 I know all too well about weight loss for the disabled, as I also am.
-Difficult is not the word, to watch your mass increasing while being able to do nothing about it due to your disability.
+Trying is not the word, to watch your mass increasing while being able to do nothing about it due to your disability.

-It is difficult for me as I am a hemiplegic. (lost the use of one sides, my right-hand side) I used to be 11 stone and saw myself massively increase in weight due to the inactivity that lay before me.
+It is difficult for me as I am a hemiplegic. (lost the use of one side, my right-hand side) I used to be 11 stone and saw myself massively increase in weight due to the inactivity that lay before me.
 I knew that it was only going to get worse.

 After a couple of years it did, and finally, I came to an AHA moment.
 I said, seriously, I did say – “ENOUGH IS ENOUGH.”
 FROM THAT MOMENT ON I SWORE THAT I WOULD DO WHATEVER WAS IN MY POWER TO LOSE THE WEIGHT I HAD UNFORTUNATELY GAINED.
 SO I HAD TO WORK OUT WHAT EXERCISES I COULD AND COULD NOT DO, ESPECIALLY ENOUGH TO RAISE MY HEART RATE ABOVE 140 BEATS A MINUTE SO THAT I COULD START BURNING FAT